 At the end of Foundation 2, the children are judged for each Early Learning Goal as to whether the child is meeting the required level of development expected at F2.
-They will be assessed as either Emerging - not yet reached the expected standard of development, Expected - Meeting the expected standard of development or Exceeding - beyond the expected level of development for their age.
+They will be assessed as either Emerging - not yet reached the expected standard of development or Expected - Meeting the expected standard of development for their age.
 This data is submitted to the Wirral Local Authority and is compared to other Wirral Schools and schools nationally.